vladimir-s/terms-descriptions/readme.txt

 == Changelog ==

+= 1.1.2 =

+* Bug fix: post titles with quotes was not properly escaped

 = 1.1.1 =

 * Term input field replaced with textarea (entering word forms will be more comfortable)